Making friends in Netherlands: Build your social network through sports clubs and Dutch celebrations

 From understanding gezelligheid to joining sports clubs to celebrating King's Day like a local, this guide shows you how to navigate Dutch social life and create a rich social network in your new home.

-Understanding Dutch Social Culture
+Understanding Dutch social culture

 🧊 The Dutch Friendship Paradox